scriptnull/vishnubharathi.codes/source/_posts/badger-with-meta.md

 end
 ```

-The key-store not exposing an API to set metadata results in magical workarounds by a client library, which other client library written in other programming language have no idea of.
-So, the user of the library have to bear with the pain of going through the internals of how a library constructs the value part of a key-value data to access it from some other place.
+The key-store not exposing an API to set metadata results in magical workarounds by a client library, which other client libraries written in other programming languages have no idea of.
+So, the user of the library has to bear with the pain of going through the internals of how a library constructs the value part of a key-value data to access it from some other place.

-All because of the reason that, the key-store API doesn't expose a simple method to store the metadata.
+All because of the reason that the key-store API doesn't expose a simple method to store the metadata.

 ## Cheers!